-Because Defender is part of Windows, you don't have to install anything extra and this can be a benefit in certain circumstances.
+Because Defender is part of Windows, you don’t have to install anything extra, which can benefit certain circumstances.

 The other advantage of Defender is that it doesn’t “run out”.
 There’s no time limit on it.
 It’s there for as long as you keep your PC.

 Using Windows Defender you don’t need to do anything, since it’s already installed.
 You should check it’s working properly, but there’s not much to do other than that.

 Like most anti-virus programs, Windows Defender will update itself.
 It does this through the regular Windows Updates you receive, so you don’t notice it.
 Although it’s always worth checking that Windows is up to date.

 Windows Defender does a reasonable job of keeping your computer free from viruses and malware.